Ray Conditioning: Trading Photo-consistency for Photo-realism in Multi-view Image Generation: Method

 \subsection{Ray Conditioning for Image Synthesis}

-Given a posed image collection $\big\{(\mathbf{o}, \{\mathbf{d}_{u, v}\}, \mathbf{I}\big)\}$ that measure light fields in a highly unstructured way, we aim to learn the distribution of a light field $L$ defined on ray bundles $\big\{(\mathbf{o}, \{\mathbf{d}_{u, v}\})\big\}$.
+Given a posed image collection $\big\{(\mathbf{I}, \mathbf{K}, \mathbf{E})\big\}$ that measures light fields in a highly unstructured way, we aim to learn the distribution of a light field $L$ defined on ray bundles $\mathbf{r} \in \mathbb{R}^{6\times H \times W}$. $\mathbf{r}$ is a 2D feature map which assigns each pixel $(u, v)$ in $\mathbf{I}$ to the camera ray through that pixel, $\mathbf{r}_{u, v}$, as illustrated in Figure~\ref{fig:method}.
 We only consider ray bundles that follow the same distribution as all the input ray bundles; hence $L$ is not well-defined for out-of-distribution ray bundles, as shown in Figure~\ref{fig:trans-limitation}.

-We add ray conditioning to a GAN to model the distribution of a light field $L$ implicitly: the generator maps a Gaussian-distributed noise code $\mathbf{z}$ to an image sample $L_{\rvz}(\mathbf{o}, \{\mathbf{d}_{u, v}\})$ from the light field $L_{\rvz}$.
-By fixing the noise code $\mathbf{z}$, and using different ray bundles $\mathbf{o}, \{\mathbf{d}_{u, v}\}$, we can sample images at different viewpoints from the same learnt light field.
-Concretely, we use the StyleGAN2 backbone, as do the prior EG3D work~\cite{Chan2021}.
+We add ray conditioning to a GAN $G$ to model the distribution of a light field $L$ implicitly: the generator maps a Gaussian-distributed noise code $\mathbf{z}$ and ray bundle $\mathbf{r}$ to an image sample: $G(\rvz, \rvr) = \rmI$.
+By fixing the noise code $\mathbf{z}$, and using different ray bundles $\mathbf{r}$, we can sample images at different viewpoints from the same learnt light field.
+Concretely, we use the StyleGAN2 backbone, as does EG3D~\cite{Chan2021}.
 As shown in Figure~\ref{fig:method}, we add ray conditioning to each level of the progressively-growing synthesis network.
-At each level, we first downsample the spatial ray embedding to the same resolution as the feature map, and then concatenate the ray embedding and feature map together along the channel dimension.
+At each level, we downsample the spatial ray embedding using bilinear interpolation, then concatenate the ray embedding and feature map together along the channel dimension.

 \newcolumntype{b}{F} \newcolumntype{s}{>{\hsize=.25\hsize}F}